debuglevel/ansible-playbook-template/README.md

 ## Use `ssh-agent`

 Ansible will probably ask you all the time to provide your password.
-You can use `ssh-agent` to keep it unlocked in memory:
+You should use `ssh-agent` to keep it unlocked in memory:

 ```sh
 eval "$(ssh-agent -s)"